-43.3.
+44.3.
 Energy.
+Dependence on t_1 .

 - To simplify the calculation I will consider only the case of one degree of freedom.
 If we have N degrees of freedom the calculation is almost identical.
 I will simply give the general result at the end.